GauriP/machine-learning/projects/capstone/project_report_template.md

 ### Metrics

 The test data that is provided by the kaggle team does not provide the output vector.
 Hence, evaluation is possible only in the kaggle environment.
-I will be using the predict_prob_ function from randomForest algorithm from sklearn, that gives the probability for each factor in the outcometype column.
+I will be using the predict_prob_ function from randomForest algorithm this output gives the probability for each factor in the outcometype column.